-- Stakeholder analysis who are the owners, occupiers and users of the existing buildings and surrounding the site?
+- 1. Stakeholder analysis who are the owners, occupiers and users of the existing buildings and surrounding the site?
 What are the demographics of the existing occupiers and users of the site?
-This must include assessment of those with protected characteristics. - 2.
-Heritage and site layout give a description of the existing buildings and space surrounding the site.
+This must include assessment of those with protected characteristics.
+Is there a Community Plan or Neighbourhood Plan? - 2.
+Local Economy and Community Infrastructure Are there any schools or educational facilities on or around the site?
+Are there any local or independent businesses?
+Are there health facilities on or around the site?
+How have you considered this impact? - 3.
+Sites of Community Importance give a description of the existing buildings and space surrounding the site.
 Is the site situated within a conservation area?
 Is the building listed?
-Is the site, or any buildings within the curtilage of the site, of wider community interest? - 3.
-Accessibility and movement how is the site currently accessed by its current users?
-What are the important routes and why? - 4.
-Climate change and sustainability what climate change mitigation and adaptation considerations are relevant for the site?
-What sustainability considerations are there?
+Is the site, or any buildings within the curtilage of the site, of wider community interest? - 4.
+Heritage, Site Layout and Climate Mitigation is the site located in a Conservation Area?
+How is the site currently accessed by its current users?
+What climate change mitigation and adaption considerations are relevant for the site?